 Nexgard is also FDA-approved to help prevent infections that cause Lyme disease.
-In addition to effectiveness, because the drug is delivered through your pup’s bloodstream, other benefits include that your dog can get wet immediately and it is safe for puppies as young as 8 weeks.
+In addition to effectiveness, because the drug is delivered through your pet’s bloodstream, other benefits include that your dog can get wet immediately and it is safe for puppies as young as eight weeks.
 It’s available by prescription only.

 Best Oral: Bravecto Chews for Dogs

 Provides protection for up to 12 weeks

 An oral chew is a particularly good option for breeds with thick or long coats (including collies and Shih Tzus), where topicals are harder to apply correctly.
 Each of Bravecto's prescription-only chews provides up to 12 weeks of protection against fleas and ticks, and starts to kill fleas in just two hours.
 They control four tick species: black-legged ticks, American dog ticks, brown dog ticks, and Lone Star ticks.
 If Lone Star ticks are a concern where you live, you may want to give your pet a chew every eight weeks.